-The technical definition of glatt kosher is meat from animals with smooth or defect-free lungs, but today the term glatt kosher is often used informally to imply that a product was processed under a stricter standard of kashrut, also referred to as the Jewish dietary laws.
+The technical definition of glatt kosher is meat from animals with smooth or defect-free lungs, but today the term glatt kosher often is used informally to imply that a product was processed under a stricter standard of kashrut, also referred to as the Jewish dietary laws.

 For meat to be kosher, it must come from a kosher animal and be slaughtered in a kosher way.
-For meat to be glatt kosher, in addition to the two above conditions, the meat must also come from an animal with adhesion-free or smooth lungs.
+For meat to be glatt kosher, in addition to those two conditions, the meat also must come from an animal with adhesion-free or smooth lungs.

-While the term glatt technically means the lungs of the kosher and kosher-slaughtered animal were smooth, the term is often used colloquially to imply a higher standard of kashrut, similar to way the term mehadrin (food prepared in the strictest kosher way) is used in Israel.
+While the term glatt technically means the lungs of the kosher and kosher-slaughtered animal were smooth, the term often is used colloquially to imply a higher standard of kashrut, similar to the way the term mehadrin (food prepared in the strictest kosher way) is used in Israel.

 In addition, many suppliers of glatt kosher meat will refer to their whole service as glatt kosher.
-So there are glatt kosher caterers, restaurants and stores.
+So don't be surprised to see caterers, restaurants and stores labeled as glatt kosher.